kaistdata/kaistdata/README.md

 ## KAIST Data Mining Lab 🌱

-This collection features open-source repositories developed by the ✨Data Mining Lab✨ in the Kim Jaechul Graduate School of AI at KAIST.
+This collection features open-source repositories from the ✨Data Mining Lab✨ at the Kim Jaechul Graduate School of AI, KAIST.

 ## Contents